nrmarzo/EatsTime-old-/README.md

-# food-del-sys
+# EatsTime
-Food Delivery System
+Eat's Time
+- a food delivery website

 What is the nature of the project?

-The Food Delivery System is a project that aims to be used as an alternative way to order food.
-Rather than ordering directly from a restaurant’s delivery system, the Food Delivery System can give an array of restaurant options.
+Eat's Time is a project that aims to be used as an alternative way to order food.
+Rather than ordering directly from a restaurant’s delivery system, Eat's Time can give an array of restaurant options.
 This gives users an easier way of finding different restaurants without scouring a multitude of restaurant sites.

 What are the uses of the system?